 You can’t outrun an explosion as it is happening.
 They come out of nowhere and by the time you realize what has happened, it is over.
-My buddies and I joke that if you heard it, you’re in good shape.
+If you heard it, you’re in good shape.
 The expression “You don’t hear the one that gets you” is one of the few things writers get correct.

 While on the subject of explosions, they are not an orange-red color.
 That coloring comes from burning accelerant.
 Explosions vary from black to shades of gray.
 And if you are caught in one, you won’t be pushing your way out of the rubble to continue the fight with some torn clothing and a two-inch scratch on your forehead.
 Sorry, Arnold.

-Gun play: This is a massive turnoff.
+This is a massive turnoff.
 I am not talking about the technicalities of a bullet really being just the projectile that exits the muzzle and the entire package actually being a cartridge.
 Or that fully automatic fire is generally only supposed to be used in three to five round bursts.
-Or that sustained full-auto fire is terribly uncontrollable in most systems.
+Or that sustained full-auto fire is highly uncontrollable in most systems.
+If your protagonist is some bad-ass gunslinger, he should handle his weapon like one.